ForgeFlow/ao-odoo/ao_web/README.rst

 This module contains customizations specific to Aleph Objects.

-* Danger and infor colors are brighter now.
+* 'Danger' and 'info' colors are brighter now.

 Credits
 =======